 Here are three things you can do to reduce contract risk once the M&A transaction has been completed:

 Incorporate all new contracts into your contract management system

-Successfully identifying the potential risks in contracts that belonged to the target company is a critical part of the due diligence process, but just as important is the ability to take the actions needed to correct or mitigate those risks.
-The best way to ensure that all of these new contracts and their risks are managed appropriately is to incorporate them into your existing contract management system.
-Having a robust, well-organized system in place to manage contracts will make it easy to upload and track all of the new agreements, and take actions to address potential risks when necessary.
+Successfully identifying the potential risks in contract management that belonged to the target company is a critical part of the due diligence process, but just as important is the ability to take the actions needed to correct or mitigate those risks.
+The best way to ensure that all of these new contracts and their risks are managed appropriately is to incorporate them into your existing contract lifecycle management system.
+Having a robust, well-organized CLM software in place to manage contracts will make it easy to upload and track all of the new agreements, and take actions to address potential risks when necessary.

 Follow through on outstanding items

 During the pre-transaction review, legal counsel should have identified areas where additional documentation, notices, or other materials are needed to transition contracts smoothly and fill in any gaps.
 Once the merger or acquisition agreement is settled, you’ll want to be sure to follow through on any actions still outstanding and provide any additional documentation requested to complete the process.